 Market and Model

-SV pricing starts from just over £20,000.
-Volkswagen charges just over £2,000 more for this MPV variant than you'll pay for an equivalent version of the standard Golf hatch, model for model, and offers the SV in four main trim levels.
-Even the S isn't badly appointed, with Bluetooth, a DAB digital radio, SD card reader and CD player with 5.8-inch colour touchscreen, iPod connector, a front centre armrest, dual rear ISOFIX fittings, seven airbags including one for the driver's knees, the XDS electronic differential, an automatic post-collision braking system and air conditioning.
+SV pricing starts from just under £23,000.
+Volkswagen charges just over £2,000 more for this MPV variant than you'll pay for an equivalent version of the standard Golf hatch, model for model, and offers the SV in various value-orientated trim levels.
+Even the base 'Match'-spec version isn't badly appointed, coming complete with alloy wheels, front fog lights, tinted rear windows and the brand's 'Discover' navigation on an 8-inch 'Composition' centre-dash colour touchscreen as standard.
+Plus there's the option of a really sophisticated 'Discover Pro' monitor, this being the first Volkswagen infotainment system to offer both touch and voice-command operation, with gesture control in addition to proximity sensors.
+Other standard features include Bluetooth, a DAB digital radio, SD card reader, an iPod connector, a front centre armrest, dual rear ISOFIX fittings, seven airbags including one for the driver's knees, an XDS electronic differential, an automatic post-collision braking system and air conditioning.

 Cost of Ownership

 The fuel economy of all the diesel engines is excellent, with even the thirstiest capable of eking over 60mpg from a gallon of heavy oil.
 The 1.6 TDI delivers 67.3mpg on the combined cycle and manages 113g/km of CO2, which is good going for a family-sized MPV.
 Even the 2.0 TDI 150PS variant manages 65.7mpg on the combined cycle and 113g/km of CO2.
 If you want petrol power, look at the 1.0 TSI variant, which returns 60.1mpg on the combined cycle and 113g/km of CO2.